 Many lifestyle apps motivate users by appealing to our drive to maintain an unbroken high score or completion time.
 We apply similar gamification elements and insights from behavioural science in our learning when we use hot triggers and scoring to motivate learners and promote replay which helps with habit formation.
 Positive rewards and recognition push users closer to forming new habits or breaking old ones.

-But what happens when my will power starts wavering in a few months’ time?
+But what happens when my willpower starts wavering in a few months’ time?
 Well, a truly immersive narrative can not only engage learners, but will appeal to our deepest instincts to act as a trigger for lasting behaviour change.
 Apps such as the running app Zombies, Run! submerge runners in a fictional world where their instinct to run away from fear acts as a trigger for physical activity.
 Most couch potatoes need some kind of trigger to get moving!
 Similarly, leading learners through an engaging overarching narrative, one that makes them less conscious of the learning taking place and resonates with them emotionally, means it’s more likely to be completed – and applied.

 Habits for life

 We see the value in linking the digital and the human.
 What do I mean by that?
 Well, think about the power of combining tracked life data with the insights of a real life personal trainer.
 Similarly, providing the right blended learning solutions can offer a detailed output that supports ongoing coaching and conversations from a work mentor.
-The kind that boost positive habit formation long after the formal part of the learning is over.
+The kind that boosts positive habit formation long after the formal part of the learning is over.
 That’s true behavioural change.

-At Saffron we design digital learning that acts (and often looks) like these apps and includes diagnostics that tap into the innate curiosity we all have about how we measure up, how we compare against our peers and what changes in behaviour could lead to in terms of results.
+At Saffron, we design digital learning that acts (and often looks) like these apps and includes diagnostics that tap into the innate curiosity we all have about how we measure up, how we compare against our peers and what changes in behaviour could lead to in terms of results.
 The rise of the quantified self doesn’t look like it’s going to slow down anytime soon and data tracking and performance measurement in learning needs to keep up – not with recording completions, but with quantifying application of learning in the workplace.
 Zombies, Learn!
 Anyone?